Maven in colors

 Restrictions

 The original Rainbow version does not return the exit code of the specified program (mvn in our case).
-This is real problem when you want to chain mvn with a push. ie.
+This is a real problem when you want to chain mvn with a push. ie.

 $ rainbow --config=mvn3 -- mvn clean install && git push # will push even if the build failed !